Last Updated on

 Things to Do in Lewes DE

-VISIT: Zwaanendael Museum.
-Built in 1931 as a replica of the Hoorn City Hall to commemorate the 300th anniversary of this Dutch Whaling Settlement, the Zwaanendael Museum is a fanciful architectural anomaly in Lewes.
-Its mere appearance draws curious visitors, but what’s inside is nearly as captivating.
-On two floors, you’ll discover how the first group of men from Holland were welcomed and then killed by Native Americans (it was a “cultural misunderstanding”), and how it remained a Dutch trading post until the British took over in 1664.
+Its mere appearance draws curious visitors.
+But what’s inside is nearly as captivating.
+Discover how the first group of men from Holland were welcomed and then killed by Native Americans.
+(It was a “cultural misunderstanding.”)
+And, also, how it remained a Dutch trading post until the British took over in 1664.

-Though there was no gold, there were other artifacts, some which are displayed here: Fancy officer’s “Pearlware” for dining, pieces of quartz used in African religious practice and even containers full of limejuice used to prevent scurvy.
+Though there was no gold, there were other artifacts, some which are displayed here.
+Find fancy officer’s “Pearlware” for dining, pieces of quartz used in African religious practice and even containers full of limejuice used to prevent scurvy.
 (The term “limey” came from this era – referring to a sailor who got his ration of limejuice with his daily shot of rum).

 Upstairs, you’ll find more artifacts from the DeBraak and other merchant ships, as well as the drawings of an Archeological Illustrator.
 Sometimes, an artist sees details missed in photos.
 If you time it right, you’ll see this artist carefully at work.
 Open June-Sept.
 Mon-Sat 10-4:30, free.